 I. The inflexible, and if we may use the expression, the intolerant zeal of the Christians, derived, it is true, from the Jewish religion, but purified from the narrow and unsocial spirit which instead of inviting, had deterred the Gentiles from embracing the law of Moses.
 II.
 The doctrine of a future life, improved by every additional circumstance which could give weight and efficacy to that important truth.
 III.
 The miraculous powers ascribed to the primitive church.
 IV.
 The pure and austere morals of the Christians.
 V. The union and discipline of the Christian republic, which gradually formed an independent and increasing state in the heart of the Roman empire.”
 (Edward Gibbon.
 The History of the Decline and Fall of the Roman Empire, Volume 2.
 1781)

 It was the Christian Gospel that enabled the early Christians to abolish the dominion of Rome over their lives, exactly how the Israelites abolished the dominion of Egypt over theirs in their repentance.
 It is on this same consistent message of abolition that the worldview of Abolitionism rests.
 It is not by coincidence that the Gospel fits in the center of the five tenets.
 ERGON reveals that every other tenet pivots on and revolves around the message and mission of King Christ.
 Without the Gospel of the Kingdom of Heaven, there is no abolition of the human archism of every other kingdom.
 The injunction is a simple one: Call on the name of the Lord, not on the names of other politicians, to save you from the fears, dangers, and maladies of this life and the next.
 Pray to God for the Providence of His daily bread, and not to the false gods for their socialist benefits.
 Come together to form a network of adhocratic congregations or abolitionist societies of daily ministration in the keeping of the weightier matters through faith, hope, and charity.
-Be rescued from the unequal yokes of bureaucratic bondage authoritarian jurisdictions that keep you in a competitive ouroboros of contracts, entitlements, and taxation.
+Be rescued from the unequal yokes of bureaucratic bondage and authoritarian jurisdictions that keep you in a competitive ouroboros of contracts, entitlements, and taxation.
 These are not new injunctions.
-This is the message that permeates all of scripture, and with it, all of history.
-Repent, for the Kingdom of God is at hand.
+This is the message that permeates all of scripture, and with it, all of history: Repent, for the Kingdom of God is at hand.